 // doc 253

 Existing substrings in comment blocks that follow consistent patterns do not need modification to become active links.
 Defining a pattern and its associated behavior activates the existing substrings.

 Source Links are marked in the source editor by a rectangular edge and colored fill.
 Double-Click to open or hover over links defined via plug-in to display optional tooltips.

 Define Source Links in the options dialog for Visual Assist.
 Default installation of Visual Assist includes example definitions, which you may modify, delete, or leave disabled.
 If you modify the examples or define new Source Links, installation of future builds of Visual Assist will not overwrite your definitions.

 Definition names are descriptive only.
-Names are not used outside the options dialog.
+The names are not used outside of the options dialog.

 Simple patterns match the expression:

 where <keyword> and <suffix> can have multiple values, and where the three components can be separated optionally by whitespace.

 Delimit multiple keywords with semicolons.
 Keywords are not case sensitive, and keywords cannot contain whitespace.
 For example, keywords "topic;topic-id;topic_id" match the following substrings:

 Suffixes are optional, whether or not any are specified, and whitespace surrounding a suffix is always matched.
 Specify multiple suffixes without separators.
 For example, suffixes ":=" match the following: